wh289/AI-projects/AI Agent work/JobSearch Agent/README.md

 # Job Search Agent (n8n)

-Two scheduled n8n workflows that pull job listings, score them against your CV with Claude, store them in Notion, and email you digests.
+Two scheduled n8n workflows that pull job listings, score them against an uploaded CV with Claude, store them in Notion, and email you digests.

 - **Daily** — fetch, drop anything already in Notion, score the rest, email only